bcyip/replicant/README.md

 Once both are running, you can connect to `http://localhost:7777` (note the port!) to interact with the chatbot.
 Any change to the server or client code will automatically recompile and restart the appropriate process.

+### Server Test List
+A list of existing and pending tests can be found under `server/spec/support/README.md`

 ### Run Tests
 Build and run the Docker image for the app as follows: